A universal framework for learning the elliptical mixture model: Experimental results

 \subsection{Parameter settings and environments}

 \textbf{Baselines:} We compared the proposed method (\textbf{Our}) with the regular manifold optimisation (\textbf{RMO}) method without reformulation (i.e., updating $\bm{\mu}_k$ and $\mathbf{\Sigma}_k$ separately) and the \textbf{IRA} method, by optimising different EMMs over various data structures.
 It should be pointed out that the IRA includes a range of existing works on solving certain EMMs, e.g., the standard EM algorithm for the Gaussian distribution, \cite{peel2000robust} for the $t$-distribution and \cite{browne2015mixture} for the hyperbolic distribution.
 Besides, the convergence criterion in all the experiments was set by the cost decrease of adjacent iterations of less than $10^{-10}$.
-For our method and the RMO, that involve manifold optimisation, we have utilised the default conjugate gradient solver in the Manopt toolbox \cite{manopt}.
+For our method and the RMO, that involved manifold optimisation, we have utilised the default conjugate gradient solver in the Manopt toolbox \cite{manopt}.
+We should also point out that we evaluated all the methods on original EMM problems and due to the fact that priors are highly data-dependent, we leave the reasonable and comprehensive evaluations on regularised EMMs as part of our future work.

-\textbf{Performance objectives:} We compared our method with the RMO and IRA methods by comprehensively employing 8 different elliptical distributions as components within EMMs.
-We listed the 8 elliptical distributions in Table \ref{distde}, with their properties provided in Table \ref{alldist}.
+\textbf{Performance objectives:} We compared our method with the RMO and IRA methods by comprehensively employing 9 different elliptical distributions as components within EMMs.
+These are listed in Table \ref{distde}, with their properties provided in Table \ref{alldist}, where the Cauchy distribution is a special case of the student-$t$ distribution with $v=1$.
 We should also point out that the non-geodesic elliptical distributions cannot be solved by the IRA method \cite{zhang2013multivariate,sra2013geometric}.
 In contrast, as shown below, our method can provide a stable and fast solution even for the non-geodesic elliptical distributions.